 3: The Cordeliers Convent in Joinville

-An Abandoned Place of Meditation The Couvent des Cordeliers , located in Joinville, is a former convent abandoned for decades.
-This place of meditation offers a peaceful and slightly mysterious atmosphere, ideal for urbex.
+An Abandoned Place of Reflection: The Cordeliers Convent , located in Joinville, is a former convent abandoned for decades.
+This place of reflection offers a peaceful and slightly mysterious atmosphere, ideal for urban exploration.

 Site Features